High Blood Pressure In Your 20’s And 30s

 Significance of Blood Pressure Numbers

 When measuring blood pressure two numbers are provided: systolic and diastolic pressures.
 The systolic pressure represents the force exerted on artery walls when the heart contracts and pumps blood.
 On the other hand, diastolic pressure indicates the force between heartbeats when the heart refills with blood.
 A normal blood pressure reading is 120/80 mmHg.
 Therefore 120 signifies pressure during a contraction, while 80 reflects pressure during moments of rest, for your heart.
-It’s possible to experience health issues in young adulthood.
 Maintaining a healthy blood pressure level is crucial for reducing the risk of various conditions including:- Heart disease – High blood pressure exerts strain on the heart and causes damage to blood vessels over time.
 This can result in blockages, blood clots, heart attacks, strokes and other complications.

 - Stroke – Uncontrolled hypertension weakens blood vessels in the brain increasing the likelihood of strokes.
 Managing blood pressure effectively helps lower this risk.